-San Diego is full of family-friendly hiking trails that you can venture out on with your kids––so lace up those sneakers (or hiking boots!) and get moving!
-From loop trails and giant, eagle shaped rocks to canyons and ocean views, read on to see where to go explore nature on the 20 best kid-friendly hikes in our fine city.
+Looking for kid-friendly, easy hikes in San Diego to get outdoors and soak up some vitamin D?
+We’ve got you covered with our list of kid-friendly hiking trails in San Diego that you can venture out on with your kids––so lace up those sneakers (or hiking boots!) and get moving to take a hike near you.
+From loop trails and giant, eagle shaped rocks to canyons and ocean views, some of these easy hikes in San Diego are even on stroller friendly trails.
+Read on to see where to go explore nature on the 21 best kid-friendly hikes in our fine city.